-Math-This week we will continue Module 2 where the students will be learning about solid or 3D shapes.
-The students will learn how to identify different shapes, the name of shapes, and the characteristics of each shape.
+Math-This week we will begin Module 2 where the students will be learning about shapes.
+The students will learn how to identify different shapes, the name of shapes, and the characteristics of each shape such as how many sides, corners, and angles.

-Follow us on Twitter
+Follow us on Twitter #murpheyacademy

-#murpheyacademy